Munster Rugby & PST Sport: Installing Success For Generations To Come

 Colin Teahon, Managing Director, PST Sport

 Munster’s new artificial grass rugby surface is the most advanced in the market, anywhere in the world.
 In partnership with World Rugby’s Preferred Turf Producer, CCGrass, we designed an unrivalled range of carpet called Superb.
-This Suberb Terra Turf + shock pad combination is extremely durable, resilient and designed to ensure player safety and true rugby performance.
+Our Superb synthetic turf is extremely durable, resilient and designed to ensure player safety and true rugby performance.
 The pitch can be played on constantly, drains much faster than natural turf & will last at least 12 years.

 Pictured below: PST Sport’s Managing Director, Colin Teahon, Operations Director, Ger Teahon & Business Development Manager, Kieran Donaghy checking out the newly installed artificial grass surface at Irish Independent Park